oscarnunez1/bitconnect-4/README.md

 *Connect 4* is a virtual remake of the original Connect Four two-player game originally launched in 1974.
 The game involves two players placing red or yellow pieces down 7 columns comprised of 6 slots each.
 With a board total of 42 slots, players need to play strategically to connect 4 pieces either vertically, horizontally, or diagonally.
 The first one to Connect 4 wins the game!

-The audio integrated into game provides a realtic and dynamic sense of gameplay, and the restart button is there to play as many times as you'd like.
+The audio integrated into game provides a realistic and dynamic sense of gameplay, and the restart button is there to play as many times as you'd like.
+The winner gets a nice little surprise at the end!

 ## [Play Connect 4 Here!](https://oscarnunez1-connect-4.netlify.app/)
 ### [How did I get started?](https://docs.google.com/document/d/1IdEWHJSMQvPbDnjo_6TufaYbcAl6jaB7qdyPEVg3swQ/edit)